iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 **Claim: 1**

-> The conjugate graidient algorithm minimizes the energy norm of the error vector at each iterations of the algorithm, which is to say:
+> The conjugate gradient algorithm minimizes the energy norm of the error vector at each iterations of the algorithm, which is to say:
 >
 > $$
 > \begin{aligned}